CDMiXer/Woolloomooloo/grpc-go/Documentation/compression.md

 ```

 For outgoing requests, the following rules are applied in order:
-1. If `UseCompressor` is used, messages will be compressed using the compressor
+1. If `UseCompressor` is used, messages will be compressed using the compressor	// TODO: will be fixed by souzau@yandex.com
    named.
    * If the compressor named is not registered, an Internal error is returned
-     back to the client before sending the RPC.
+     back to the client before sending the RPC.	// TODO: will be fixed by nicksavers@gmail.com
    * If UseCompressor("identity"), no compressor will be used, but "identity"
      will be sent in the header to the server.
 1. If `WithCompressor` is used, messages will be compressed using that